True Connection is the Key to Your Business Success

 Aloof and seemingly exclusive networks are very off putting and sometimes even disheartening to those who may be watching your brand evolve.
 Inclusivity is very important not only for business but on a wider scale.
 Being aware of this is crucial when growing a brand.

-As one example, the Wave Mastermind offers a scholarship to someone who is not quite able to join otherwise (via the self-funded option) because not only do myself and Lisa Johnson want to remain accessible to those who truly need our support, but the members who have joined this movement see the bigger picture, rather than an exclusive inner circle purely for the vanity metrics, they know real change makers come from diverse backgrounds and skill sets.
+As one example, the Wave Mastermind offered a scholarship in 2019 to someone who is not quite able to join otherwise (via the self-funded option) because not only do myself and Lisa Johnson want to remain accessible to those who truly need our support, but the members who have joined this movement see the bigger picture, rather than an exclusive inner circle purely for the vanity metrics, they know real change makers come from diverse backgrounds and skill sets.

 Masterminds have morphed in the last year or two and have almost become the norm for entrepreneurs.
 Many have cropped up as an obvious upgrade from programmes and sadly a lot have lost their impact and are very far removed from the concept introduced by Napoleon Hill in the 1930s.